How Rome Fell: Chronology

-There is also a Glossary, an extensive Bibliography, a forty-four page Notes section, and a seventeen-page Index.

 Reception

 Below is commentary by reviewers about this book.

 Diana Preston, writing for The Washington Post says this book is "meticulously researched, complex and thought-provoking."
 Also she says that Goldsworthy "finds some disturbing messages about inefficiency and corruption... [along with] selfish desire for personal advancement [overriding] thoughts of the common good, bureaucracies... [losing] touch with their overall purpose and... [about how large and powerful] institutions conceal their errors and inefficiencies."

 Marc Tracy, writing for The New York Times says that Goldsworthy tediously narrates every "instance of succession" to prove his thesis.
 Tracy also says, "Meanwhile, when Goldsworthy notes, 'There is something very depressing about the collapse of Roman power,' one leaps to agree, and wishes he'd spent more time exploring why the thoroughly not-analogous Rome still stirs our passions."

 Scott Alan Metzger, writing for the academic journal, The History Teacher, says that this book is "fascinating and retable."
 He also concludes that "Despite minor weakness, How Rome Fell is an excellent, approachable new account of the late Roman World."

 Carolyn Nelson, writing for the academic journal, The Journal of Military History, says that "Goldsworthy's writing is easy to follow, sometimes almost conversational in tone without being overly colloquial.
 How Rome Fell is both enjoyable and thought-provoking."